 |The Mountain-to-Sea Trail in Great Smoky Mountains National Park|

-The first section of trail, located in the Great Smoky Mountains, runs 26 miles from Clingmans Dome - the highest point in the Park, to the southern end of the Blue Ridge Parkway.
-From Clingmans Dome, the trail follows the crest of the Smokies along the Appalachian Trail before descending down the Fork Ridge and Deep Creek trails.
-The trail then begins climbing again, over Thomas Divide to Newton Bald, before descending once again down the Mingus Creek Trail to Newfound Gap Road.
+The first section of trail, located in Great Smoky Mountains National Park, runs for more than 58 miles: from Clingmans Dome - the highest point in the Park, to Black Camp Gap near the Blue Ridge Parkway.
+From Clingmans Dome the MST follows the crest of the Smokies along the Appalachian Trail before descending down the Fork Ridge and Deep Creek trails.
+The trail then begins climbing again, taking hikers over Thomas Divide to Newton Bald, before descending once again down to the Smokemont Campground.

 |Location||Incremental Miles||Cumulative Mileage||Elevation|